 South Carolina extends from the Atlantic Ocean westward to the Blue Ridge Mountains, containing over 30,000 square miles.
-Fortieth in geographic area among the fifty states, South Carolina ranks twenty-fourth in population with approximately 4.7 million citizens.
-According to the U.S. Census Bureau, the State's rate of population growth is presently the fourteenth fastest in the nation.
+Fortieth in geographic area among the fifty states, South Carolina ranks twenty-third in population with approximately 5.1 million citizens.
+According to the U.S. Census Bureau, the State's rate of population growth is presently the tenth fastest in the nation.